You are here

 Students are encouraged to take full advantage of the many sources of academic assistance available to them: review sessions, tutoring, faculty office hours, teaching assistants, and the Office of Disability Services.

+On average, an MBA student can expect to spend about three hours of study time for a three-credit class per week.
+In-class time for a three credit class is 36 contact hours per term.
 Seek support early in the term, as soon as you sense any difficulties, and visit the academic team in the Office of Student Affairs or EMBA Student Affairs for advice regarding your individual situation.

 We realize there are many outside influences that may also affect your academic performance.
 Below is a list of just some of the many resources available to you.